 - If you have already taken the required prerequisite classes at another school, you may need to visit a particular department at Lane to have them clear you for registration.
 Bring all of your unofficial transcripts to the department that offers the class you wish to take.

 Your name must be listed on your unofficial transcript in order for it to be accepted.
 Department locations are listed under "Additional Information."

 - This step must be completed before the term begins.

-- Students who have NOT taken WR 89-121 equivalent go to the step 6 (B)
+- Students who have NOT completed any college courses go to step 6 (B)

 Step 6 (B): Schedule a required "First Time in College" New Student Academic Advising Session

 - You must have completed Steps 1-4 before attending your New Student Academic Advising Session.
 Most importantly, without test scores you cannot be advised, and therefore you will not be able to attend the New Student Academic Advising Session.

 - First time college students can skip Step 7

 Step 6 Must be completed by Friday BEFORE the term begins.